Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 How We Test VPNs for iPhone

-Test Conducted: We personally tested each VPN’s iOS app and recorded our experience with it.
-We also tested VPN widgets, Siri, and Shortcuts integrations.
+Test Conducted: We examine each VPN’s iOS app and record our experience using the software, including any widgets, Siri, and Shortcuts integrations.

 Why It’s Important: An intuitive app with seamless iOS integration makes for a better experience.

-Optimal Results: A well-designed iOS app that offers tailored features for iOS.
+Optimal Results: A well-designed iOS app that offers tailored features and customization specifically for iOS.
+We also greatly value integration with the full range of Apple devices, especially Mac and Apple TV.

 Tests Conducted: We read each VPN’s privacy policy and noted what data they collect and for how long.
 We also take into account whether VPNs use diskless servers and a VPN’s jurisdiction.